neverfap-deluxe/nfd-api/themes/deluxe_theme/static/md/email_ten_day_meditation/_index.md

 Hello reader!

 My name is Julius and I'm the creator of the NeverFap Deluxe and the 10 Day Meditation Primer!

+1 - Meditation Basics
+2 - Understanding The Purpose Of Meditation
+3 - Developing Our Capacity For Awareness
+4 - Embracing Calmness
+5 - Observe What You See
+6 - Observe What You Hear
+7 - Observe What You Feel
+8 - Feeling Empowered
+9 - Acknowledgement
+10 - Acceptance